You are here

 SUNY Potsdam provides training through the Collaborative Institutional Training Initiative (CITI).
 You must register for the training at https://www.citiprogram.org

 How you answer the questions when you register will determine what modules you are required to take.
+You may add the 'Conflict of Interest Course' after you have registered from the CITI homepage under "Add a Course".

 *Investigator - includes the following: project director, principal investigator, or anyone responsible for the design, conduct or reporting or research results.
 It can encompass a collaborator, consultant, subgrantee/subcontractor/subrecipient.